jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 ## Bit reverse

-The first step is to sort the input series differently.
+The first step is to sort the input series.
 It is a little complex on software, but very easy on hardware.
 The software implementation is shown below:

 ```c++
 unsigned int reverse_bits(unsigned int input) {